ipfs/specs/keystore/readme.md

 ### Interface
 Several additions and modifications will need to be made to the ipfs toolchain to accomodate the changes.
-First, the creation of an `ipfs key` subcommand:
+First, the creation of two subcommands `ipfs key` and `ipfs crypt`:

 ```